sha1n/path-ethic/README.md

 ## CLI Commands
 ### peth list
 `peth list` - similar to `show` but lists elements in separate lines.

 <img src="docs/images/peth-list.png" width="100%">

 ### peth show
 `peth show` - displays the current value of `PATH` and the values of any set prefix and suffix.

 <img src="docs/images/peth-show.png" width="100%">

-### peth push \<path\>
+### peth push
-`peth push`   - adds a new element at the beginning of the `PATH` and re-exports.
+`peth push <path>` - adds a new element at the beginning of the `PATH` and re-exports.

-### peth append \<path\>
+### peth append
-`peth append` - adds a new element at the end of the `PATH` and re-exports.
+`peth append <path>` - adds a new element at the end of the `PATH` and re-exports.

 ### peth flip
 `peth flip` - flips the prefix and suffix to reverse their priority.
 This is a very handy feature if often need to switch between different verisons of the same software.

 <details>
   <summary>Demo</summary>
   <img src="docs/images/peth-flip-demo.gif" width="100%">
 </details>

-### peth rm \<path\>
+### peth rm
-`peth rm`     - removes a path element from the `PATH` and re-exports.
+`peth rm <path>` - removes a path element from the `PATH` and re-exports.
 If the removed element is a part of the normal user `PATH`, it is removed only in the current session even if the changes are committed.
 If you want to edit the `PATH` variable, use the plugin and when you're happy copy the effective path value from the output of `peth show` and export it from your `.zshrc` or wherever you manage exports.

 ### peth reset
 `peth reset` - removes all prefixes and suffixes and re-exports the original `PATH`.

 ### peth commit
 `peth commit` - saves any `PATH` edits for later sessions.